bxparks/EpoxyDuino/README.md

         * You can type `gmake` instead of `make`, or
         * Create a shell alias, or
         * Create a symlink in `~/bin`.

+**Tier 3: Should Work**

+The following environments are older OS environments which worked with previous versions of EpoxyDuino.
+But I am not able to validate them against the latest EpoxyDuino release because I no longer use these older environments.

+* Ubuntu 18.04 LTS
+    * g++ (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0
+    * clang++ 8.0.0-3~ubuntu18.04.2
+    * clang++ 6.0.0-1ubuntu2
+    * GNU Make 4.1
+* MacOS 10.14.6 (Mojave)
+    * Apple clang version 11.0.0 (clang-1100.0.33.17)
+    * GNU Make 3.81
+* MacOS 10.14.5 (Mojave)
+    * clang++ Apple LLVM version 10.0.1
+    * GNU Make 3.81

 <a name="License"></a>
 ## License